 There’s a paperclip in the butter.
 I’m just staring at it.
 A jumbo-size green one.
 How did it get there?
 We have a butter dish cause that’s how we roll.
 (What’s that joke?
 Maybe I’m butter, cause I’m on a roll?
 Sorry, I’m sure I got that wrong.)

 We’re a butter family—not margarine.
 Never have bought margarine, but hey, good for you if you choose to.
-I’ve heard things about margarine, like they figured out its bad for you, but it will take effort to sort through the facts versus fiction shit on the internet.
-Even though it’s a piddling interest, I’ve never taken the time to do my due diligence on the matter.
+I’ve heard things about margarine, like they figured out its bad for you, but it will take effort to sort through the facts versus fiction stuff on the internet.

-After a quick family survey, no one knows, or they’re not copping to it.
+After a quick family survey, no one knows anything—or they’re not copping to it.
 I sometimes wonder about strange stuff like this.
-I’m standing there, assessing the situation, running through the possible scenarios and one creepy one always pops in.
+I’m standing there looking at it, assessing the situation, running through the possible scenarios and one creepy one pops in.
 We have gremlins.
 I’ve written about this on-going fear in other blogs, but now, I believe it’s time to act.
 I’m going to smudge the shit out of my home.

 I’m going to Amazon and search for a kit.
 Sigh, now I feel guilty about not supporting a local business.
 It turns out all the big box stores sell this stuff—Walmart, Target.
 Apparently, there’s a big market for a smudge system.
 Who knew?
 But damn, there’s a lot of research to do, and bundles to sort through, and actual needs versus b.s. to choose from.
 For example, will my gremlins flee the premises if the smudge stick doesn’t come in an eco-friendly box?
 What if the wrapping paper isn’t 100% recycled?
 What if the twine which wraps it is not a natural jute twine, but something else?
 And why the hell do I need a feather?